shirolkar/tech-immersion-data-ai/ai-exp3/README.md

 2. Open notebook: **predict-battery-life-with-AML.ipynb**

 3. Follow the instructions within the notebook to complete the experience.

+*Note: It is important that you complete Exercise 2 before working on the optional Exercise 3 as the Exercise 2 notebook will install some libraries that are also required for Exercise 3*

 ## Wrap-up